auth0/docs/webapi.md

 # Using Auth0 with ASP.NET Web API and Single Page Apps

-Integrating Auth0 with a Single Page Application and a Web API backend consists of very simple and straightforward instructions.
+Integrating Auth0 with a Single Page Application (SPA) and a Web API backend is very simple and straightforward.

 ##Before you start

 1. You will need Visual Studio 2012 and MVC4

-> You can also browse and download the sample on GitHub: <https://github.com/auth0/auth0-webapi-js-sample>
+> You can also browse and download the [sample code on GitHub](https://github.com/auth0/auth0-webapi-js-sample)

 ##Integrating Auth0 with MVC4